TatsuUkraine/flutter_sticky_infinite_list/README.md

 #### Need more override?..

-**If you get any problems with this type of override, please create an issue**

-Alongside with list item override, to use inside `InfiniteList` builder, you can also use `StickyListItem`, that exposed by this package too, independently.
+Alongside with list item override, to use inside `InfiniteList` builder, you can also use or extend `StickyListItem`, that exposed by this package too, independently.

 This class uses `Stream` to inform it's parent about header position changes